section-engineering-education/engineering-education/articles/react-native-firebase-landmark-recognition/index.md

 You can follow [this documentation](https://reactnative.dev/docs/environment-setup) to set up the environment and create a new React app.

-Make sure you're following the React Native CLI Quickstart, not the Expo CLI Quickstart.
+Ensure you're following the React Native CLI Quickstart, not the Expo CLI Quickstart.

 ![Env Setup](/engineering-education/react-native-firebase-landmark-recognition/env_setup.png)